C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 In that case, just delete the last step to continue from the previous step.

 Because the `run` and the `post` are separated, you may change any post-processing function after the simulation has been executed without having to run again the whole simulation.
-However, in that case, make sure you delete the directory `post_process/time`, if it exists, before running again the `post` script (otherwise the post processing script might think that their is no need to run again).
+However, in that case, make sure you delete the directory `post_process/time` before running again the `post` script (otherwise the post processing script might think that their is no need to execute again).

 Finally the script `clean` completely cleans the simulation (without changing the parameters) if you want to completely start over the compilation configuration, the simulation and the post processing.
 It may be necessary if the directory of the case moved or changed name.